Health Science Education

 Stock No. 86-0014 Request Information

-Imaging and radiologic technologists perform imaging examinations like x-rays, computed tomography and magnetic resonance imaging.
-They prepare patients for radiologic examinations by explaining the procedure and then positioning patients so that parts of the body can be appropriately radiographed.
-Students working in this HCA will explore the major imaging technologies and learn fundamental anatomy in order to correctly understand body planes and body placement.
+Students working in this program will explore the major imaging technologies and learn fundamental anatomy in order to correctly understand body planes and body placement.

 Stock No. 86-0016 Request Information